 The village was built when the Italians brought 30,000 colonists to the Island just after the First World War to create more settlements.
 The ruins of an early Christian basilica show that people lived here many centuries before that.
 The Church that stands today dates back to the 1920s when Kolymbia was being built.
 The bell tower is the most impressive feature of that church.

-Away from the beaches, you should visit the Artistic Village Contemporary Art and Rodos (Rhodes) Folklore Museum.
+Away from the beaches, you should visit the Artistic Village Contemporary Art, Rodos Folklore Museum.
 There you will see lovely sculptures, ceramics, and traditional rugs.
-You can also book a tour out to sea from the harbor or a range of water sport equipment.
+You can also book a tour out to sea from the harbor or a range of water sports equipment.

-5. Stegna – Best Area to Stay in Rhodes for Family
+5. Stegna – best area to stay in Rhodes for quiet time

 The downside is that you will need to book well in advance because there is only one hotel.
 There are some apartments and rooms to rent privately elsewhere but one section of the beach is only for guests of the hotel.
 Most of the bars, tavernas and restaurants, and indeed the apartments are right on the seafront.